 It’s important to always acknowledge your child’s feelings.
 Tell them that you understand that this new situation is going to be really hard.
 Connect with them so you can guide them to a more positive approach.

 You can ask them how they think the first day will go, and what they’re scared of.
 Then you can talk about that.
 After the first day, you can reflect with them.
 How did it go?
 Was it different from what you expected?
-Did you surprise yourself and have a great time or was it as bad as your thought?
+Did you surprise yourself and have a great time or was it as bad as you thought?
 What can we do to make it better tomorrow (or next time)?

 If you know your child is ready for camp, be sure to tell them so.
 Young children need their parents to set the tone in new situations.
 If you show your child that you are confident in the camp leaders and your child’s ability to handle camp, they will follow your lead and be confident starting in a new place.
 Remind your child that camp is safe and fun and that their counselors will take good care of them.
 Your toddler and young children will feel your confidence and model your behavior as they start their new adventure.